Subhangi-G/Election_Analysis/README.md

             winning_percentage = vote_percentage
 ```

-The following was the output in the terminal.
+The following were the output in the terminal:
 ```
 Election Results
 -------------------------